scalajp/2017.scalamatsuri.org/_candidates_en/Yoshida_1.md

   - Tools
   - Others
 ---
-ScalikeJDBC is a powerful and flexible DB access library.
-In combination with Skinny ORM, we can create a better relationship with the database.
-I'll introduce a case-study utilizing SQL to tackle the difficulty of database and friendly CRUD API based on one year work experience.
+ScalikeJDBC is a powerful and flexible database access library.
+In conjunction with Skinny ORM, it provides better handling of databases.
+I'll share my experience of using these in production for a year.
+I've found that SQL provides more direct access to databases, whereas the CRUD API provides an easier to use wrapper around the database.